 Trusting your enemy to criticize you still has merit these days.
 The dimmer of your enemies will delight in the immediate gratification of finding fault with your work and launching criticism about it.

-4. Allies are Those Who Prosper by Our Success
+4. Allies are Those Who Prosper from Our Success

 It may be that the person is doing it simply to curry your favor, but they are going to be unreliable when your success requires them to work hard.